Haydelj/arches/README.md

 ```
 After rebuilding, the user should be able to run the cross-compiled programs with their custom instructions on the Arches framework, assuming they have extended the implementation of the RISC-V ISA provided by Arches to contain their custom instruction.

-More details about the RISC-V ISA are available [by reading the specification](https://github.com/riscv/riscv-isa-manual/releases/download/Ratified-IMFDQC-and-Priv-v1.11/riscv-privileged-20190608.pdf), but it's expected that users are at least familiar with RISC-V before they attempt to implement custom instructions.
+More details about the RISC-V ISA can be found in the [RISC-V specification](https://github.com/riscv/riscv-isa-manual/releases/download/Ratified-IMFDQC-and-Priv-v1.11/riscv-privileged-20190608.pdf).
+Users are expected to be at least familiar with RISC-V before they attempt to implement custom instructions.

 ## Contributing
 Follow the coding style in the existing code.
 Additionally, aim for cleanliness above all else.